-To configure ISM
+To configure ISM:

 - 1. Copy the sm_versions.std file to sm_versions and verify that the latest ISM information is in the file. - 2.
 Verify that the BAR_BSALIB_PATH configuration parameter points to the correct XBSA shared library for ISM.
-For details, see the IBM Informix Backup and Restore Guide. - 3.
+For details, see the IBM Informix: Backup and Restore Guide. - 3.
 Set ISM environment variables.

-To set up ISM, see "Setting Up ISM on UNIX" or "Setting Up ISM on Windows" on page 1-13.
+To set up ISM, see "Setting Up ISM on UNIX" on page 1-8 or "Setting Up ISM on Windows" on page 1-9.